Web 2.0 > Enterprise 2.0 Strategic Model

 • Entirely new service & business models

-And many other ideas.Gartner has just mapped Zero-Cost & low-Cost CRM Strategies, is one example.
-Harvard business Review in 2009 has been full of other approaches.
+And many other ideas.
+Gartner has just mapped Zero-Cost & low-Cost CRM Strategies, as one example.
+Harvard Business Review in 2009 has had other approaches.

 2thinknow, in 2007, has been the first to come up with a strategic model to explain this.

-You can’t not participate
+You can’t not participate.

 Your firm, by not participating, is already participating.
 As they can be used through a web browser, chances are some employees are already using them in your company.
 But without regard to security, strategy, or policy.

 Professionally it can be difficult to navigate a strategic approach.
-In many business media of the commentary is directed purely towards introducing the networks, as usual, 2thinknow is ahead of the curve.
+In many business media of the commentary is directed purely towards introducing the networks, as usual, 2ThinkNow is ahead of the curve.

 Established business media often has a conflict, as Web 2.0 & Enterprise 2.0 disrupts the barrier between journalists & media.